nyu-software-engineering/course-materials/slides/unit-testing.md

 --

+- [monkeypatch](https://docs.pytest.org/en/6.2.x/monkeypatch.html) for mocking and faking.

+--

-Documentation on each of these sites is relatively good.
+Documentation on each of these sites is reasonably good.

+---

+template: tools

+## Python (continued)

+- To learn more about unit testing in Python, watch the LinkedIn Learning video "[Unit Testing and Test Driven Development](https://www.linkedin.com/learning/unit-testing-and-test-driven-development-in-python/welcome?autoplay=true&u=2131553)"

 ---